Camper Champ helps you compare prices from multiple RV rental companies in Scotland and across the UK.

 In general, vintage VW campervans are not offered by the major motorhome rental companies.
 However, they may be available from specialized rental companies.

-Although wild camping is largely permitted in Scotland thanks to the Scottish Outdoor Access Code, these rights and rules do not apply to motor vehicles, and different restrictions apply when traveling in a campervan.
+Although boondocking is largely permitted in Scotland thanks to the Scottish Outdoor Access Code, these rights and rules do not apply to motor vehicles, and different restrictions apply when traveling in an RV.

-If you want to stay in an area, permission must first be obtained from the landowner.
-In addition, the Road Traffic Act 1988 states that you may only drive a vehicle off-road for the purpose of parking within 15 yards of a public road.
+If you wish to stay in an area, permission must first be obtained from the landowner.
+In addition, the Road Traffic Act 1988 (Section 34) makes it an offense to drive a motor vehicle off-road without lawful authority; there is an exception for driving on land within 15 yards of a public road (but this does not create a right to park).

 Yes, a large number of companies allow for one-way rentals.
 Our comparison tool will automatically factor in any additional fees and show you which vehicles are available on your preferred route.

-Yes, some rental companies in the UK are pet friendly.
-These include McRent, Camper Rental UK, Just Go, Apollo, Bunk Campers, Rent Easy, Easy Campervan Hire, and Rockin Vans.
+Yes, some rental companies in the UK are pet-friendly.
+These include Just go, Bunk Campers, Easicampers, and roadsurfer.

-With all these companies, approval must be obtained prior to your rental.
-A service fee will also be charged.
+With all these companies, approval must be obtained before your rental.
+A service/cleaning fee may also be charged.

-It is your responsibility to ensure the cleanliness of the vehicle and you will be liable for any damages caused as a result of bringing a pet on board.
+It is your responsibility to keep the vehicle clean, and you will be liable for any damage caused as a result of bringing a pet on board.

-The renter is also responsible for the safe transport of any domestic animals according to local regulations as well as for compliance with any entry restrictions and vaccinations.
+The renter is also responsible for the safe transport of any domestic animals in accordance with local regulations, as well as complying with any entry restrictions and vaccinations.

 Yes, unlimited miles are generally included for standard vehicle rentals in the UK.
 Our comparison tool will show you if your preferred vehicle has this included or if daily mileage is restricted.